 1. Getting Started

-Planning, Budget and The Process
+Planning, Budget, and The Process

 Does it make financial sense?
 Before you buy a home, you need to know how you will finance the property.
-Regardless of the reason why you need to invest in real estate, if it doesn’t make sense financially then it isn’t going to happen!
+Regardless of why you need to invest in real estate, if it doesn’t make sense financially then it isn’t going to happen!
 Then at least by assessing your finances in this way you can better understand how to make investing a possibility.